 More Time with Each Resident

-For Ronald Charles, another versatile worker, one of the most touching moments of his career was when a resident called him family.
-“A family member of a resident told me, ‘Ronald, you’re part of my family.’
+For Ronald Charles, another versatile worker, one of the most touching moments of his career was when the resident’s family member embraced him as one of their own.
+“A family member of a resident told me, ‘Ronald, you’re a part of my family.’
 It was such an honor,” he shared.

-As a versatile worker, he cares for six or seven residents on a typical day, a number he and other team members say is much better than typical nursing homes.
-The versatile worker model allows team members to spend more quality time with residents and naturally builds closer relationships, especially for people like Ronald, whose love for older adults stems from his close relationship with his grandfather, inspiring his dedication to memory care.
+As a versatile worker, he cares for six or seven residents on a typical day, a number he and other team members say is much better than typical continuing care retirement communities.
+The versatile worker model allows team members to spend more quality time with residents.
+This naturally builds closer relationships, especially for people like Ronald, whose love for older adults stems from his close relationship with his grandfather, inspiring his dedication to memory care.

 RELATED BLOG: ECH NAMED BEST LOUISVILLE-AREA NURSING HOME